 Wave Hill Breads started delivering bread to farmers markets in 2005, and we made only one recipe, a three-grain poolish-based dough until spring 2011.
 Our breads are crafted by hand using age-old French methods.
 They are made from unbleached wheat flour, organic spelt and organic rye berries that we mill for each batch, sea salt, water, and a pinch of yeast.
 The "pre-fermentation" is mixed and left to develop for 18-20 hours before it is incorporated into the dough.
-The dough is put in specially-made maple and oak troughs (resting on hydraulic lifts, helpful for the over-fifty baker) to ferment once before it is rounded and shaped.
+The dough is put in specially-made maple and oak troughs to ferment once before it is rounded and shaped.
 It then proofs again before baking.
-The steaming jets in the oven help form the crispy golden brown crusts and significant "grignes", the ridges that are started by slashes with a lame on the tops of the loaves before they bake.
+The steaming jets in the oven help form the crispy golden brown crusts and significant "scores", the ridges that are started by slashes with a lame on the tops of the loaves before they bake.
 Once removed from the oven, the loaves are left to cool and package.